-- General Treatment System: - Though there has been an increasing trend of PCE concentrations in monitoring wells ASMW-1 and ASMW-2, the concentrations in groundwater do not warrant turning on the system.
+- General Treatment System: - Though there has been an increasing trend of PCE concentration in monitoring wells ASMW-1 and ASMW-2, concentrations in groundwater do not warrant turning on the system.
 Therefore, it is recommended that the GWE&TS continue to be shutdown to monitor the effect on contaminant concentrations within the existing monitoring well network located in the vicinity and downgradient of the GWE&TS.
-To assist in this evaluation it is further recommended that all wells continue to be sampled on a quarterly basis (EW-1, EW-2 and ASMW-1 through 7). - o It is recommended that the NYSDEC Remedial Services Contractor collect the required QA/QC samples as part of routine groundwater sampling.

-• D&B recommends that the NYSDEC Remedial Services Contractor record clear and detailed descriptions of completed field activities and issues encountered.
+To assist in this evaluation it is further recommended that all wells continue to be sampled on a quarterly basis (EW-1, EW-2 and ASMW-1 through ASMW-7). - D&B recommends that the NYSDEC Remedial Services Contractor collect the required QA/QC samples as part of routine groundwater sampling. - D&B recommends that the NYSDEC Remedial Services Contractor record clear and detailed descriptions of completed field activities and issues encountered with photographs. - D&B recommends that groundskeeping activities are performed on a bi-weekly basis during the growing season per the Memorandum on the prolonged system shutdown (Attachment A). - D&B recommends that the bolts to ASMW-1 be replaced and that the well cover for ASMW-7 be replaced.
+Further, to protect ASMW-7 from future damage, D&B recommends that bollards are to be installed around the surface of the well.
+No repairs are recommended for ASMW-2 and ASMW-4 at this time.